 2017 Call for Projects has Closed - See Below for Applications Received

-The San Francisco County Transportation Authority (Transportation Authority) is pleased to announce a call for projects for the 2017 Proposition AA (Prop AA) Strategic Plan to program $23,219,292 in Prop AA vehicle registration fee revenues to specific projects for the 5-year period of Fiscal Years 2017/18 to 2021/22.
+The San Francisco County Transportation Authority (Transportation Authority) is pleased to announce a call for projects for the 2017 Proposition AA (Prop AA) Strategic Plan to program $23,219,292 in Prop AA vehicle registration fee revenues to specific projects for the five-year period of Fiscal Years 2017/18-2021/22.
 The Prop AA Expenditure Plan allocated funds to three programmatic categories: Street Repair and Reconstruction, Pedestrian Safety, and Transit Reliability & Mobility Improvements.
 The amount of funds available in each category is detailed in the table below.

 Prop AA Funds Available by Category (Fiscal Years 2017/18-2021/22)

 |Street Repair and Reconstruction||$ 12,200,511|

 WHO IS ELIGIBLE FOR FUNDS?

 Only public agencies are eligible to apply for Prop AA funds.
 Public agencies may include, but are not limited to, federal, state, and local agencies and transit operators.
 The project sponsor is the agency that will administer the project.

 Prop AA is intended to fund small, high-impact projects that provide tangible benefits to the public in the short-term and fall into one of the following three programmatic categories: Street Repair and Reconstruction; Pedestrian Safety; and Transit Reliability and Mobility Improvements.
 The Prop AA Expenditure Plan establishes that revenues can only be used to fund design (not planning or environmental studies) and construction (including procurement).